 If you have a friend or someone you can trust, give them the above details before you go.

-What’s the difference between a forced marriage and an arranged marriage?
+What’s the difference between arranged marriage and forced marriage?

-In an arranged marriage, families choose their child’s partner but both individuals can decide whether or not to accept it.
-A forced marriage involves a young person being told they have to marry even though they don’t want to.
+The difference between a forced marriage and an arranged marriage is that in an arranged marriage, families choose their child’s partner but both individuals can decide whether or not to accept it.
+In a forced marriage, however, someone is told they have to get married even though they don’t want to.

 How do forced marriages happen?

 There may be many reasons why young people are forced to enter into a marriage.
 “It might be to do with family honour and shame,” says a spokesperson at the FMU.
 “Some women go through with the marriage out of fear.
 They are scared of being disowned by their family, perhaps even fearing physical abuse, and may feel they have a duty to their parents to go through with it.”